gravitational/teleport/examples/aws/cloudformation/README.md

 ## Launch VPC
-In this example Teleport requires a VPC to install into it.
+In this example Teleport requires a VPC to install into.

 ```bash
 export STACK=teleport-test-cf-vpc